haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/archi_perspectives/framework.md

 ## Highlights of Magento框架

 The Magento框架 (`lib/internal/Magento/Framework/`) provides a robust range of functionality.
-If you are an {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} developer, you may be interested in this subset of Framework namespaces.
+If you are an {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} developer, you may be interested in this subset of Framework namespaces.

 <table>
    <tbody>